-- 1. A certificate of character and a recommendation for admission from the principal of the school in which he did his preparatory work, and one from another person not a relative or guardian. - 2.
+- 1. Personal information as requested on the College's application form. - 2.
+A certificate of character and personality traits and a recommendation for admission from the principal of the school in which he did his preparatory work. - 3.
 A certificate of graduation from a secondary school accredited by the Middle States Association of Colleges and Secondary Schools, by other organizations of similar standing, or by the Department of Education or State University of the state in which the school is located, and the satisfactory completion of fifteen units of secondary school work.